Nervosys/Botnix/README.md

 ## Introduction

-`Botnix` is the first operating system (OS) and Linux distribution for multi-agent and -domain *autonomous systems*, *intelligent robotic systems*, or [*embodiment*](https://arxiv.org/abs/2103.04918) as it is known in the artificial intelligence (AI) research community. `Botnix` stands for "Robot Linux" or "Robotics Linux". **Our goal is to create the ideal OS for intelligent robotic systems in-the-wild**, built on the widely deployed and field-tested Linux kernel and the powerful Nix [software deployment model](https://edolstra.github.io/pubs/phd-thesis.pdf). `Botnix` provides the `Botpkgs` or "Bot packages" software repository, a domain-specific subset of the 80,000+ packages found in the [Nixpkgs](https://github.com/nixos/nixpkgs/) repository. `Botnix` is a single-purpose, battle-hardened variant of `NixOS` using the same declarative design.
+`Botnix` is the first operating system (OS) and Linux distribution for multi-agent and -domain *autonomous systems*, *intelligent robotic systems*, or [*embodiment*](https://arxiv.org/abs/2103.04918) as it is known in the artificial intelligence (AI) research community. `Botnix` stands for "Robot Linux" or "Robotics Linux". **Our goal is to create the ideal OS for intelligent robotic systems in-the-wild**, built on the widely deployed and field-tested Linux kernel and the powerful Nix [software deployment model](https://edolstra.github.io/pubs/phd-thesis.pdf). `Botnix` provides the `Botpkgs` or "Bot packages" software repository, a domain-specific subset of the 80,000+ packages found in the [Nixpkgs](https://github.com/nixos/nixpkgs/) repository. `Botnix` is a single-purpose, battle-hardened variant of `Botnix` using the same declarative design.
 It is a production-grade OS that supports state-of-the-art research in AI for robotics.

 `Botnix` is designed with the future in mind.
 As a community of [Builders](https://a16z.com/its-time-to-build/), we aim to accelerate the development and deployment of AI for robotics.
 The `Botnix` software and community are free and open-source.
 We welcome contributions from all individuals, organizations, and industries. *We are grateful for your support!*